soapbox-pub/rebased/docs/ap_extensions.md

 ## ChatMessages

-ChatMessages are the messages sent in 1-on-1 chats.
+`ChatMessage`s are the messages sent in 1-on-1 chats.
 They are similar to `Note`s, but the addresing is done by having a single AP actor in the `to` field.
 Addressing multiple actors is not allowed.
 These messages are always private, there is no public version of them.
 They are created with a `Create` activity.

+They are part of the `litepub` namespace as `http://litepub.social/ns#ChatMessage`.

 Example: